justinpenner/TalkingLeaves/README.md

 ## Installation

+TalkingLeaves requires some dependencies that need to be installed via Python's `pip` package manager.
+This is currently tricky because most Glyphs users are using the "GlyphsPython" module, which is a Python framework that doesn't come with a working copy of `pip`.
+So we'll need to install Python first if you don't already have it.

 ### Install Python and pip

-Install Python via [Python.org](https://www.python.org/), or use a package manager such as [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/).
+You can install Python via [Python.org](https://www.python.org/), or use a package manager such as [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/).
 Run `pip3` or `pip` in your Terminal to ensure pip is working.

 ### Install dependencies

 > [!IMPORTANT]
-> Replace `3.11.6` with your Python version number from _Glyphs > Preferences > Addons_.
+> Make sure _GlyphsPython_ is selected in _Glyphs > Preferences > Addons_, and take note of the GlyphsPython version number.
+> Run the following command in Terminal, replacing `3.11.9` with your GlyphsPython version number.

-	pip3 install --python-version=3.11.6 --only-binary=:all: --target="/Users/$USER/Library/Application Support/Glyphs 3/Scripts/site-packages" --upgrade hyperglot cocoa-vanilla
+	pip3 install --python-version=3.11.9 --only-binary=:all: --target="/Users/$USER/Library/Application Support/Glyphs 3/Scripts/site-packages" --upgrade hyperglot

 > [!NOTE]
 > * `--python-version` tells pip to find packages for the Python version that you’re using in Glyphs.